11 Best Mattresses Without Fiberglass of 2023

 - Affordable latex hybrid mattress

-The EcoTerra Hybrid Latex Mattress made it onto our list for being a handmade bed made from all-natural materials, all while keeping the costs down.
-Countless customers love the EcoTerra Hybrid Latex Mattress for managing to be natural, luxurious, and affordable.
+After trying out this product, we can confidently say that the EcoTerra Hybrid Latex Mattress made it onto our list for being a high-quality handmade bed made from all-natural materials, all while keeping the costs down.
+Countless customers love the EcoTerra Hybrid Latex Mattress for offering luxury at affordable prices.

 Unlike many other eco-friendly mattresses, EcoTerra uses a stretchy organic cotton cover rather than a woven one.
 This makes the surface softer and more breathable while still being durable.
 Directly beneath the cover is GOTS certified organic wool which enhances cushioning and regulates your temperature.

 The mattress features natural latex that is both ECO-INSTITUT and Standard 100 by OEKO-TEX® certified.
-These certifications mean the foam is free from harsh or synthetic substances.
+These certifications mean the foam is free from harsh or synthetic substances, as our research demonstrated.

 EcoTerra offers two firmnesses for the latex: medium or medium-firm.
 Medium works well for side and combo sleepers and couples, while medium-firm suits back and stomach sleepers.